sonnht1409/capstone-etours/README.md

             {
               tourInstanceID: int,
               coachID: int,
-              roleID: int (0 if want to select all, other to select specific role)
+              roleID: int (0 if want to select all, other to select specific role),
-            }
+              currentRoleID: int (role of device which sent event to server) }
      }
 ## CRUD